pymivn/people/content/ironpython.md

 Title: IronPython
 Date: 2018-05-30
 Author: htlcnn
-Tags: python, ironpython, windows, implementation
+Tags: python, ironpython, windows, implementation, dotnet
 Category: Trang chủ
+Summary: Guide to install, run IronPython on Windows.
+Basic examples on how to use both .NET assemblies and standard Python libraries in IronPython.

 ## IronPython là gì?